10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 The process removes the illusions and confronts you with reality.

-I love travelling.
+I love travelling abroad.
 Out there, separated from home by entire continents, you realize just how small you are.
 You step outside and see how much there is to see.
 You’re one tiny cog in an almightily complex system.
 You’re a speck of dust in the grand scheme of things- a blip on the cosmic radar.

 Travel humbles and educates you in equal measure — if you can distinguish between the two.
 Don’t you just love travelling!